Duran914/test-framework/README.md

     * validate_by="element_text" checks for validation by an element selector and string of text.
   * target_element accepts a string argument of a selector.
   * message_text accepts a string of text to check validation.
 An argument must be passed when validating by "text" or "element_text".
-  * locate_by requires a string argument of either "css" or "xpath"; css is the default
+  * locate_by requires a string argument of either "css" or "xpath"; css is the default.

 #

 #

  ### discount_check()
  The discount_check function calculates discounts and subtotals.
-Purpose is to check if the correct promotion amount is being given.
+Purpose is to check if the correct promotion amount. is being given.
 The coupon_validation() is normally sufficient to check a coupon code's vadility, use only if coupon_validation is not sufficient.

  #### *Example:*<br>